 Firgrove Road, Yateley, Hants

 St Swithun’s church is located in the grounds of Yateley Hall, a medieval house which was Georgianised and subsequently remodelled by Norman Shaw.
-Shortly after the war it was acquired by the Farnborough Hill Convent and converted into a school.
-A chaplain was appointed in 1946 and the convent chapel served as a parish church.
+Shortly after the war it was acquired by the Farnborough Hill convent and converted into a school.
+A chaplain was appointed in 1946 and the convent chapel served as a Mass centre.

 There are three cast iron statues in the grounds which came from the old LSU College (now New College) Southampton.

 Architect: Barton Wilmore & Partners

 Original Date: 1969

 Listed Grade: Not Listed